rern/RuneOS/README.md

 - Option to run `ROOT` partition on USB drive
 - Note: NO SD card mode - run both `BOOT` and `ROOT` partitions on USB drive:
 	- Raspberry Pi: 3 and 2 v1.2 only - with boot bit set (3+ already set)
-	- Power supply: current rating must be enough (otherwise Browser on RPi will fail)
+	- Browser on RPi: failed most of the times

 **Procedure**
 - Prepare partitions